 I was born with Spanish, Scotch-Irish, German, Ecuadorian, and West African genes.
 The sounds and rhythms of these cultures influenced me and my writing.
 I make music while I write using rhythm, silence, and beats.

-As a child, my Ecuadorian Indian nursemaid told me stories of St. Martin de Porres, the first black Catholic saint along with Snow White, Blanca Nieves.
+As a child, my Andean nanny told me stories of St. Martin de Porres, the first black Catholic saint along with Snow White, Blanca Nieves.
+Internally, this opened up my world view that everyone is equal.
 The local library was my sanctuary and I read about five books a week.
-By the time I was eight, I was published in a children’s magazine.
-I loved to illustrate my books.
+Often more.
+By the time I was eight, I wrote and illustrated books and was published in a children’s magazine.

 Growing up, my best friend was Jewish, Lorna Pomeroy-Cook, and together we weathered an inhospitable environment in the San Fernando Valley.
 We easily shifted from one boisterous home to the other and survived by being artists, living apart from society.